+- □ tick or light touch of log

-- □ hind legs skipping or coming together during lead change - □ non-simultaneous lead change (front to hind or hind to front).
+- hind legs skipping or coming together during lead change

+- non-simultaneous lead change (front to hind or hind to front).

-Disqualified - 0 score
+- Disqualified 0 score

-- lillegal equipment
+- illegal equipment

 - □ wilful abuse

 - □ off course

-- knocking over markers
+- $\hfill\square$ knocking over markers

-- completely missing log
+- $\hfill\square$ completely missing log

 - major refusal stop and back more than two (2) strides or four (4) steps with front legs

-- $\hfill \square$ failure to start lope prior to end cone in patterns one and three
+- alure to start lope prior to end cone in patterns one and three

-- $\hfill\square$ four (4) or more simple lead changes and/or failures to change
+- □ four (4) or more simple lead changes and/or failures to change leads

-- leads □ overturn of more than 1/4 turn.
+- $\square$ overturn of more than 1/4 turn.